garth-c/r_exploratory_classification_modeling/README.md

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/6b315545-dc11-47e8-8b81-c6c22f60584c)

 The next task is to explore the numeric data for correlations.
 It looks like 'tenure' is definitely correlated to 'totalcharges' and the other numeric values are not very correlated.
 This correlation situation may result in removing either 'tenure' or 'totalcharges' in order to avoid any multicollinearity issues in the model.
-- Note that multicollinearity in a model tends to artificially inflate the importance of some predictor variables beyond their actual influence on the response variable
-  - multicollinearity in the predictor data is something that we want to avoid if possible
+- Note that multicollinearity in a model tends to artificially inflate the importance of some predictor variables beyond their actual influence on the response variable.
+Thus, multicollinearity in the predictor data is something that we want to avoid if possible.

 ```
 #put numeric values into a holding data frame